teempe/teempe/README.md

 ### Hi there 👋

-* Self-taught developer with a passion for web development and exploring the capabilities of Python and advanced language models like ChatGPT
+* Self-taught developer with a passion for web development
 * Constantly learning and growing my skill set

 <br />